Germany

 Child relocation: Germany

-In Germany, the right to determine the child’s residence is part of the custody right unless changed by a court order.
+Under German law, the right to determine the child’s place of residence is part of the right of custody unless changed by a court order.

 Preventing relocation